-- Parents / carers are asked to read through and sign acceptable use agreements on behalf of their child on admission to Redhill and annually thereafter up until Year 5 when acceptable use agreements are signed by the children themselves and shared with parents via communication from the online safety coordinator. - Parents/ carers are required to make a decision as to whether they consent to images of their child being taken / used in the public domain (e.g. on Redhill website).
+- Parents / carers are asked to read the age-specific acceptable use policies on their child's admission to Redhill and annually thereafter.
+(These will be sent home at the beginning of each academic year at the request of the online safety coordinator via the school office.) - Parents/ carers are required to make a decision as to whether they consent to images of their child being taken / used in the public domain (e.g. on Redhill website).